-Bear in mind that using the -s flag to vary the seed could result in duplicate seeds being used, as the -s flag generates a seed from the system clock (with some tweaking to try and minimise the chance of duplicate seeds).
+Bear in mind that using the -s flag to vary the seed could result in duplicate seeds being used (though this is not very likely), as the -s flag generates a seed from the system clock and process ID.
 There are two ways of approaching this: either check the output (all the output options give the seed used) and discard duplicates, or prepare a list of unique seeds in advance for each sequence of runs, and cycle through them using the -S option.
 The latter option would require some sort of script to start off each run.